mdn/content/files/en-us/web/css/contain-intrinsic-size/index.md

 ## Description

 Size containment allows a user agent to layout an element as though it had a fixed size, preventing unnecessary reflows by avoiding the re-rendering of child elements to determine the actual size (thereby improving user experience).
-By default, size containment assumes that elements have no contents, and hence may collapse the layout to zero inner height and width.
+By default, size containment treats elements as though they had no contents, and may collapse the layout in the same way as if the contents had no width or height.
 The `contain-intrinsic-size` allows authors to specify an appropriate value to be used as the size for layout.

 Determining the size for the element when it is rendered with all its child elements can be difficult, and odd layout effects may result if an incorrect value is used.